inspetor/slate/source/includes/_using.md

 # Using the Inspetor collection service

+## Authorization

+To use our API, you will need to provide authorization.
+We grant authorization based on an API key that should be provided in a request header with every request in the following format (OAuth 2.0):

+`Authorization: Bearer <your JWT-format API key here>`

+The API key is customer-specific and will be provided to you by Inspetor.

+## Sandbox API Keys

+In the initial stages of your integration, you will probably want to test out a few endpoints to make sure everything is working.
+It is important that this data is differentiated from your production data; otherwise, our antifraud models will use this test data for training.
+You can test your integration with our collection service and indicate that you are sending test data by providing a "sandbox" API key.
+(We will provide you with at the same time we issue your production API key.)

+## When to send events to Inspetor

 In order to protect your company from fraudsters, our decision models need to be informed with customer behavior.

  But we can't do it alone--we need _you_, our client, to send this information to us via the Client Library so that we can make better-informed decisions.